concretecms-community-store/community_store_bulk_product_updating/README.md

-# Bulk Product Updating for ConcreeCMS Community Store
+# Bulk Product Updating for ConcreteCMS Community Store

 This package for ConcreteCMS adds a dashboard page (available at Dashboard > Store > Products > Bulk Update) that lets you perform bulk update operations.